Thairath Online

 ภาพจาก iStock

-4. Use "happy memories" as motivation
+4. Use "memorable moments" as motivation

 5. Start planning your next trip